BolaWagdy/IronX-website/README.md

 ![IronX Website Screenshot](images/website-screenshot.png)

-A modern, responsive website for IronX gym and fitness center.
-This project features a clean design with smooth animations, interactive elements, and a fully responsive layout that works seamlessly on desktop, tablet, and mobile devices.

 ## 🏋️ Project Overview

 IronX is a professional gym website showcasing fitness services, pricing plans, testimonials, and contact information.
 The website is built with HTML5, CSS3, Bootstrap, and JavaScript, providing an excellent user experience across all devices.